ccnmtl/phtcstatic/content/programevaluation/course-description.md

 ## Who should take this course?

-* Tier 1 - entry level public health professionals (i.e. individuals that have limited experience working in the public health field and are not in management positions.)
+* Tier 1 - entry level public health professionals (i.e. individuals that have limited experience working in the public health field and are not in management positions),
-* Tier 2 - individuals with management and/or supervisory responsibilities
+* Tier 2 - individuals with management and/or supervisory responsibilities,
-MPH students.
+* MPH students.

 ## Prerequisites

-Through prior training or experience, trainees are expected to have background knowledge of the following topics:
+This course builds on the knowledge and skills obtained from Program Evaluation training from the University at Albany State University of New York Center for Public Health Continuing Education.Through prior training or experience, trainees are expected to have background knowledge of the following topics:

 * Social science research methods
 * Logic models